 Typical implementation timeline

-- Week 3 - 6: Waiting for the analysis to be completed and online content to be setup.
-Buying any new ACT® books supported by the program
+- Week 3: Waiting for the analysis to be completed and online content to be setup.

-- Week 7 - 8: Reviewing the reports and planning the in school improvement program
+- Week 4: Reviewing the reports and planning the in school improvement program.

-- Week 9 - 16: Running the improvement program.
-This involves 2 week of focused instruction for each of the four content areas of the ACT® to cover the top 3 improvement area identified by the analysis
+- Week 5 - 12: Running the improvement program.
+This involves 2 week of focused instruction for the four test areas of the ACT® and cover the top three skill areas identified for each test by the analysis.

 We will work with your to design an implementation plan that will work in your school.
-We also have a repository of best practices that you can work with.
+We also have a repository of best practices that you can leverage.
 Please contact us for case studies.

-Our offering focuses on providing students with a content analysis report that identifies areas of improvement that can be incorporated into the curriculum.
-Students can also learn using off the shelf ACT test prep books.
+Our offering focuses on providing students with a content analysis report that identifies areas of improvement to be incorporated into the curriculum so students can begin the college and career readiness journey.

-The steps and timeline for implementing a PLAN improvement program are similar to the those listed for the ACT®
+The steps and timeline for implementing a preACT improvement program are similar to those listed for the ACT®

 How to read the Pareto chart?